Thibka/multiloader/README.md

     // Textures
     dog: {
         type: 'texture',
-        path: "path/to/file.jpg" // use require if webpack },
+        path: 'path/to/file.jpg', // use require if webpack
+        repeat: true // optional.
+Default is false.
+Set to true to use THREE.RepeatWrapping },

     // JSON
     cat: {
         type: 'json',
-        path: "path/to/file.json" // use require if webpack }
+        path: 'path/to/file.json' // use require if webpack }
 };
 ```